 So many of skateboardings cherished/aged professionals have dropped other truck brands to nab a spot with the trucks that turn.

-Riders like, Jeff Grosso of “Loveletters To Skateboarding” fame, and pro for Anti-Hero and Vans Shoes, are now enjoying the freedom to turn with Ace Trucks.
+Riders like, Jeff Grosso (RIP) of “Loveletters To Skateboarding” fame, and pro for Anti-Hero and Vans Shoes, are now enjoying the freedom to turn with Ace Trucks.

 Chris “Dune” Pastras, Julian Stranger, Jason Adams, Lee Ralph, Matt Rodriguez, Donny Barley, Barker Barrett and on and on!